gvergnaud/ts-pattern/README.md

 ### type inference

-`ts-pattern` strongly invests on TypeScript's type inference to narrow the type of your value to something that matches what you would expect.
-Here are a few examples:
+`ts-pattern` heavily relies on TypeScript's type system to automatically infer the precise type of your input value based on your pattern.
+Here are a few examples showing how the input type would be narrowed using various patterns:

 ```ts
 type Input = { type: string } | string;